Claes1981/chess-tuning-tools/README.rst

-This is a fork of Karlson "kiudee" Pfannschmidt's Chess Tuning Tools (https://github.com/kiudee/chess-tuning-tools).
+This is a fork of Chess Tuning Tools by Karlson "kiudee" Pfannschmidt, (https://github.com/kiudee/chess-tuning-tools), with some modifications.

-The only differences from Kiudee's version are (at the time of writing) that this fork:
+These modifications are (at the time of writing):

+* It resets the optimizer object of Bayes-skopt, https://github.com/kiudee/bayes-skopt/blob/master/bask/optimizer.py, each iteration in an attempt to workaround https://github.com/kiudee/chess-tuning-tools/issues/118.
-* Does not use an opening book.
+* It does not use an opening book.
-* Lets the user set normalize_y of the optimizer to true or false through an option.
+* It lets the user set normalize_y of the optimizer to true or false through an option.
-* Lets the user multiply the noise of the observations by a coefficent, when sent to the optimizer, through an experimental option.
+* It lets the user, through an experimental option, multiply the noise of the observations by a coefficent when sent to the optimizer.
   It is intended as an experimental attempt to work around the https://github.com/kiudee/chess-tuning-tools/issues/118 bug.
-* Includes the current settings in the log when starting or resuming.
+* It includes the current settings in the log when starting or resuming.

 ---------------